 Some things just go better together: peanut butter and jelly.
 Sidewalks and chalk.
-Man and man's best friend.
-With two purebred parents and a strong lineage on each side, doodle dogs are no exception.
-Doodle dog breeds are poodle mix breeds between—you guessed it—the poodle and another purebred, each of which adds their own characteristics to the poodle's looks and personality to distinguish themselves in their own right.
+People and pets.
+With two purebred parents and a strong lineage on each side, poodle mixes and doodle dogs are no exception.
+Poodle mix dog breeds are hybrids between—you guessed it—poodles of various sizes and other purebreds, each of which adds their own characteristics to the poodle's looks and personality to distinguish themselves.

-The American Kennel Club (AKC) doesn't recognize doodle dog breeds currently, but that hasn't discouraged devoted pet parents from loving their doodle dogs nonetheless.
+The American Kennel Club (AKC) currently doesn't recognize poodle mix breeds, but that hasn't discouraged devoted pet parents from loving their doodle dogs.
 While every poodle mix is different depending on the breed crossed with the poodle, Jeffrey Powers, DVM, owner of Veterinary Clinics North in Michigan and board member of the Independent Veterinary Practitioners Association, says many doodle dog breeds share similarities because of their poodle parentage.

 "All 'doodle' breeds are highly intelligent, seeing as the poodle itself is one of the more intelligent dog breeds," Powers says.
 "The lack or lessened shedding present in all doodle breeds reduces the allergic nature of the breed to its owners."

 With many doodles donning the curly coats of the poodle, doodle dogs, while not entirely hypoallergenic, are allergen-friendly pets with minimal shedding to maintain.
-This highly coveted quality, along with the family-friendly nature of the poodle, makes the poodle one of the most popular dog breeds, coming in at No. 6 on the AKC's most popular dog breeds of 2020.
-It's no wonder doodle dogs are emerging in popularity as well—these dozen doodles in particular are making a name for themselves as favored family pets.
+This highly coveted quality, along with the family-friendly nature of the poodle, makes them one of the most popular dog breeds.
+It's no wonder poodle mixes and doodle dogs are emerging in popularity as well—the doodles below in particular stand out as favored family pets.

 "Aussiedoodles are considered to be 'Einsteins,' with both parents being highly intelligent," Powers says.

-Because their dogs are both high in both smarts and stamina, Aussiedoodle owners should ensure plenty of exercise and socialization to keep their pups happy and healthy.
+Because their parents are both high in smarts and stamina, Aussiedoodle owners should ensure plenty of exercise and socialization to keep their pups happy and healthy.

-Following in their esteemed parents' paw prints (the Labrador retriever tops the AKC's list of the most popular dog breeds in 2020), the loving Labradoodle is one of the most distinguished doodles to emerge on the scene as a beloved, well-recognized family pet.
+Following in their esteemed parents' paw prints (the Labrador retriever has topped the AKC's list of most popular dog breeds for more than 30 years), the loving Labradoodle is one of the most distinguished doodles to emerge on the scene as a beloved, well-recognized family pet.
 These pups were originally bred to serve as allergen-friendly guide dogs, and many still thrive as service and support animals.

 "Labradoodles were the first popular 'doodle' hybrid and are [still] extremely popular," Powers says.
 "I have personally found them to be wonderful dogs, highly intelligent, affectionate to their owners, and for the most part calmer than some other doodle breeds."